-I didn't always feed the snake straight away when it was hungry because captive reptiles can become overweight from eating too much and not getting enough exercise.
+I didn't always feed the snaked straight away when it was hungry because captive reptiles can become overweight from eating too much and not getting enough exercise.
 In the wild a python moves around more than it would in captivity, thus using up calories and maintaining a healthy weight.
 So sometimes, even if my python was hungry and had started to emerge in the evenings from under its newspaper in search of food, I didn't feed it for several days.
 As a result, the snake continued to spend the nights searching, searching.
-The problem was that, although such nocturnal serpentine activity sounds harmless enough, in our bedroom in the wee small hours of the morning it sounded as though the snake was having some sort of a party.
+The problem with this was that, although such nocturnal serpentine activity sounds harmless enough, in our bedroom in the wee small hours of the morning it sounded as though the snake was having some sort of a party.
+A hungry snake is a persistent snake.
 It prowled around and around its vivarium, searching here, exploring there, waking and annoying my wife with its rustlings and bumpings as it slid across and down the sides of its vivarium.
 It didn't bother me too much, though; the snake was my buddy and I understood what was going on.